altairwei/CharacterCreator/README.md

 - You can choose up to two skill trees from `Weaponry` and `Sorcery`.
 - You can choose up to two skill trees from `Utility`.
 - You start with all your stats at `10` but with an extra `3` to allocate wherever you want.
-- This npc can also teach you an extra.
+- This npc can also teach you an extra if you have enough gold.

 ## Installation